There and Back Again: Bulk-to-Defect via Ward Identities: Introduction

+In this work, we establish integral identities that apply to arbitrary numbers of bulk operators and any number of tilts, relating integrated bulk–defect correlators with multiple tilt insertions to corresponding lower-point, non-integrated correlators.
+These relations impose nontrivial constraints on the CFT data: they can be used to verify the consistency of existing results in the literature or, conversely, to extract new CFT data that could be difficult to obtain through more traditional methods such as localization or explicit diagrammatic computations.
+In addition, we identify which classes of these identities remain invariant under changes of renormalization scheme and which do not, and we show how suitable constructions remove all scheme-dependent ambiguities.

 The rest of the paper is organized as follows.
-In Section~\ref{sec:derivation}, we derive integral identities that relate integrated bulk–defect correlation functions over multiple tilt operators to lower-point bulk–defect correlators.
-We also discuss potential scheme dependence and contact terms, and show how to construct identities that remain scheme-independent.
-In Sections~\ref{sec:N=4SYM} and \ref{sec:O(N)}, we illustrate the application of these integral identities in explicit examples, including 1/2 BPS Wilson loops in $\cN=4$ super Yang–Mills and magnetic lines in the $O(N)$ model, and demonstrate how they constrain the CFT data.
-In Section~\ref{sec:O(N)}, we further compute several new correlators that are incorporated into the integral identities.
+Section~\ref{sec:derivation} presents the derivation of the integral identities, discusses potential scheme dependence and contact terms.
+In Sections~\ref{sec:N=4SYM} and \ref{sec:O(N)}, we illustrate the application of these integral identities in explicit examples, including 1/2 BPS Wilson loops in $\cN=4$ super Yang--Mills and magnetic lines in the $O(N)$ model, and demonstrate how they constrain the relevant CFT data and produce new predictions.
+In Section~\ref{sec:O(N)}, we further compute several new correlators that are incorporated into the integral identities, particularly those involving tilts and unprotected operators.

 \textbf{Note}: During the completion of this paper, independent work~\cite{Girault:2025kzt} appeared last week, with results that partially overlap with ours.
 There is another paper in progress~\cite{upcoming} on which we heavily rely, whose conventions and techniques we adopt throughout this work.